mrahhal/css-theming/Setup.md

 $ npm i css-theming --save
 ```

 There are both javascript modules (typescript type definitions available) and SCSS src files after you install the package.
+Make sure you're using dart-sass >= 1.23 in your app.

 You use the javascript modules the usual way: